Todo Tiene Su Hora

-Todo Tiene Su Hora met with critical acclaim by the critics.
-It won three awards at the 16th Annual Latin Grammy Awards including Album of the Year and receive a nomination for Best Tropical Latin Album at the 58th Annual Grammy Awards.
+Todo Tiene Su Hora met with critical acclaim from critics.
+It won three awards at the 16th Annual Latin Grammy Awards including Album of the Year and received a nomination for Best Tropical Latin Album at the 58th Annual Grammy Awards.
 In 2016, it was nominated for Album of the Year at the Lo Nuestro Awards 2016 and Tropical Album of the Year at the 2015 Latin Billboard Music Awards.
-The album was supported by three oficial singles: Tus Besos, Todo Tiene Su Hora and Muchachita Linda.
+The album was supported by three official singles: Tus Besos, Todo Tiene Su Hora and Muchachita Linda.

-Todo Tiene Su Hora debut at the top of US Billboard Top Latin Albums and Tropical Albums.
-Also it debuted at number 65 of Billboard 200 and charted at the Top 20 in Spain and Argentina.
-It was certified platinum and gold in Colombia, Peru, Costa Rica, Spain and Central America.
-The album sold nearly half million of copies.
+Todo Tiene Su Hora debuted at the top of the US Billboard Top Latin Albums and Tropical Albums.
+It also debuted at number 65 on the Billboard 200 and charted in the Top 20 in Spain and Argentina.
+It was certified platinum and gold in Colombia, Peru, Costa Rica, Spain, and Central America.
+The album sold nearly half a million copies.
 To promote the album, Guerra embarked on the commercially successful world concert tour titled Todo Tiene Su Hora Tour.

 Background

 On December 12, 2013, Guerra wrapped up his A Son de Guerra Tour in Zapopan, Mexico.
-In Early 2014, the recording sessions for the album began.
+In early 2014, the recording sessions for the album began.
 On April 21, 2014, it was reveled to the press had a collaboration included at Luis Fonsi album 8.
 Eventually, the track titled "Llegaste tu" was released on August 30, 2014.
-On August 26, 2014, the first single "Tus Besos" was oficial released.
+On August 26, 2014, the first single "Tus Besos" was officially released.
 Later, on September 6, 2014, the title was released to the press and social media.
 According to Guerra himself, it was the best album that he had recorded so far.
 On October 10, 2014, he revealed the cover of the album and at 14 of the same month the album set to be preordered on iTunes.
 Also, it was announced that Guerra had signed an exclusive contract with Universal Music Publishing Group.
 On October 15, 2014, Guerra revealed by surprise through social media, that he had recorded a song "Moca a Paris" with merengue legendary artist Jhonny Ventura.

 Reception

 Commercial performance

-In the United States, The album debuted at number 65 on the U.S. Billboard 200 and at number one on the Billboard Top Latin Albums chart, selling 6,000 copies in its first week.
+In the United States, the album debuted at number 65 on the U.S. Billboard 200 and at number one on the Billboard Top Latin Albums chart, selling 6,000 copies in its first week.
 In Spain, the album peaked at number 16 on the Spanish Albums Chart and received an album gold certification by the PROMISCAE.
 In Argentina, the album reached the top 20.
-It just two days of been released the album reached the top 10 on iTunes in 20 territories.
+In just two days of being released the album reached the top 10 on iTunes in 20 territories.
 It sold 400,000 copies worldwide.